Table of Contents

 The best type of content marketing is editorial

 Ultimately, it’s all about age-old frameworks that have worked well in other types of writing.
-The principles I’ve given have worked exceptionally well in the past, in terms of getting readers and whatnot.
 These are tried-and-true methods that have worked well for writers and even content marketers who have learned how to apply them.

-As such, when creating your content marketing strategy, please focus on helping your reader in any way.
-Whatever “helping” means within your context, you need to highlight your offering within this context of helping.
-People on your blog and read your content.
+As such, when creating your content marketing strategy, please focus on helping your reader in every relevant way possible.
+Whatever “helping” means within your context, you need to highlight your offering within this context.
 You definitely don’t want your blog to read like one huge sales pitch or ad.
 It’s not attractive.